CreativeLittleDots/WP-Kit-Core/README.md

 # [WP Kit](http://creativelittle.uk/wpkit) (Core)

-The Creative Little WP Kit is a MCEDC (Model Component Event Driven Controller) solution for Wordpress.
+The Creative Little WP Kit is a RAD (Rapid Application Development) solution for Wordpress.

 > **Note:** This repository contains the core code of the Creative Little WP Kit.
 If you want to build your theme using Creative Little WP Kit, visit the main [Creative Little WP Kit](https://github.com/creativelittledots/wp-kit).